syself/cluster-api-provider-hetzner/docs/caph/02-topics/03-production-environment.md

+---
-# Production Environment Best Practices
+title: Production Environment Best Practices
+---

 ## HA Cluster API Components

 The clusterctl CLI will create all four needed components, such as Cluster API (CAPI), cluster-api-bootstrap-provider-kubeadm (CAPBK), cluster-api-control-plane-kubeadm (KCP), and cluster-api-provider-hetzner (CAPH).
-It uses the respective *-components.yaml from the releases.
+It uses the respective \*-components.yaml from the releases.
 However, these are not highly available.
 By scaling the components, we can at least reduce the probability of failure.
 If this is not enough, add anti-affinity rules and PDBs.

 Scale up the deployments

 ```shell
 kubectl -n capi-system scale deployment capi-controller-manager --replicas=2